Chew/TARDIS-Docs/docs/modifying-the-tardis-interior.md

   [Wall materials](walls) page
 - Set the floor block using the `/tardisprefs floor [material]` command.
 A list of valid materials can be found on the [Wall materials](walls) page

+The next time you grow a room, your wall/floor preference will take effect, for more information see the [Rooms](rooms#changing-the-room-wall-block) page.
+If you want to change the existing wall/floor block in your TARDIS console, use the [Desktop Theme GUI](desktop-theme).

 ![Sandstone walls](/images/docs/sandstonewalls.jpg)